ucbds-infra/otter-grader/docs/seeding.rst

 #.
 Students will not have access to the random seed, so any values they compute in the notebook may
 be different from the results of their submission when it is run through the autograder.

-With respect to (1), Otter Assign implements this behavior through the use of `seeding cells
+With respect to (1), Otter Assign implements this behavior through the use of :ref:`seeding cells
-<otter_assign.html#intercell-seeding>`_ that are discarded in the output.
+<otter_assign_python_seeding>` that are discarded in the output.
 This has a natural
 consequence of (2), which highlights the important of writing public tests that **do not** rely on the use of seeds unless they are provided in the distribution notebooks themselves (but I guess that renders the use of behind-the-scenes seeding useless, doesn't it?).